brownbeardeveloper/cnn_mnist_fullstack_1.0/README.md

 A full-stack application with a CNN model trained on MNIST data for digit recognition.

+> **Note:** This is my first machine learning project using Convolutional Neural Networks (not counting previous work with Artificial Neural Networks).

 ## Architecture

-- **Frontend**: Simple HTML/CSS/JS interface with canvas for drawing digits
+- **Frontend**: Next.js application with React and Tailwind CSS featuring a drawing canvas
 - **Backend**: FastAPI server with PyTorch model for digit recognition
 - **Proxy**: Nginx for serving the frontend and proxying API requests to the backend
 - **Model**: CNN with two convolutional blocks and a fully connected classifier